hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

      * If the Ethereum ecosystem creates precompiles for BLS12_381,
      * we may switch to that curve.
      * <p>
-     * This value shall be specified according to EIP-196 and EIP-197 standards, <br/>
+     * This value SHALL be specified according to EIP-196 and EIP-197 standards, <br/>
      * See https://eips.ethereum.org/EIPS/eip-196#encoding and <br/>
      * https://eips.ethereum.org/EIPS/eip-197#encoding
      * <p>